-I can offer you a calm and non-judgemental space in which you can feel safe to explore your concerns and process your experiences and life challenges, supporting you, over time, to find your way through your difficulties, find greater self acceptance and inner strength and move forwards in new directions from past challenges.
+I can offer you a safe, calm and non-judgemental space in which you can explore your concerns and process your experiences and life challenges, supporting you, over time, to find your way through your difficulties, find greater self acceptance and inner strength and move forwards in new directions from past challenges.

 I take the view that you are the expert on your own thoughts, feelings, needs and experiences but as I offer observations and feedback on what you tell me, this may help you to hear yourself better and to clarify and make sense of the issues on your mind.
 This may help us to identify patterns or themes that seem to recur in your life and to make links between current concerns and past difficulties.

-As an Integrative psychotherapist, I have received training in various theoretical models, which I would draw on to suit the types of issues that you bring and as appropriate to what you hope to gain from therapy.
+As an Integrative psychotherapist, I have received training in various theoretical models, which I can draw on to suit the types of issues that you bring and as appropriate to what you hope to gain from therapy.

-The main theoretical models I draw on are psychoanalytic theory; Attachment-based models, and Existential or Humanistic psychotherapy.
+The main models I draw on are psychoanalytic theory; Attachment-based models, and Existential / Humanistic psychotherapy.
 I take a person-centred approach to sessions.

 Training, qualifications & experience